Wallace family speaks out after viewing body cam of Philadelphia police shooting

 Authorities said Wallace was armed with a knife and charged at the officers when he was shot.
 Johnson said the footage revealed officers immediately reached for the weapons instead of trying to de-escalate the situation.

 He said the video was around 30 to 40 seconds long.
-The footage is expected to be released to the public sometime in the future.
+The footage and 911 audio files are expected to be released to the public next week, Mayor Jim Kenney and Philadelphia District Attorney Lawrence Krasner said Thursday.

-Wallace's father, Walter Wallace Sr., criticized Philadelphia Mayor Jim Kenny over his response to the shooting.
+Wallace's father, Walter Wallace Sr., criticized Kenny over his response to the shooting.

 "This mayor, he's a coward.
 Any kind of man for the people, he would come down here ... come down here and talk to you," he said.
 "That ain't his kid.
 He don't got to bury nobody.
 He don't know what pain and suffering is."